Identity Theft Crimes in Florida

 Under Florida Statute § 817.60[6]), it is a crime to act with the intent to defraud a purported issuer or a person or organization providing money, goods, services, or anything of value; or any other person; by falsely making, embossing, or altering in any manner a credit card or uttering such a credit card or who, with intent to defraud, has a counterfeit credit card or any invoice, voucher, sales draft, or other representation or manifestation of a counterfeit credit card in his/her possession, custody or control.

-The term “counterfeit credit card” is defined as credit card which is fictitious, altered, forged, any facsimile or false representation, depiction, component of a credit card, or any stolen credit card, obtained as a part of a scheme to defraud or otherwise unlawfully obtained and which may or may not be embossed with account information or a company logo.
+The term “counterfeit credit card” is defined as a credit card that is fictitious, altered, forged, any facsimile or false representation, depiction, or component of a credit card, or any stolen credit card, obtained as a part of a scheme to defraud or otherwise unlawfully obtained and which may or may not be embossed with account information or a company logo.

 Check Fraud:

-Under Florida Statute § 832.05, the crime of check fraud involves checks that are stolen, altered, forged, or counterfeit, written on a closed account, or that have had payment stopped that are uttered, cashed or deposited resulting in the theft of money, merchandise or services.
+Under Florida Statute § 832.05, the crime of check fraud involves checks that are stolen, altered, forged, or counterfeit, written on a closed account, or that have had payment stopped, and that are uttered, cashed, or deposited, resulting in the theft of money, merchandise, or services.

 Counterfeit Payment Instruments:

-Under Florida Statute § 831.28, the crime of counterfeit payment instruments involves the possession of a counterfeit payment instrument which is used to counterfeit a payment instrument with the intent to defraud a financial institution, account holder, any person or organization.
+Under Florida Statute § 831.28, the crime of counterfeit payment instruments involves possessing a counterfeit payment instrument used to counterfeit a payment instrument with the intent to defraud a financial institution, account holder, any person or organization.
 Payment instruments can include forged checks, counterfeit bills, deeds, money orders, traveler’s checks, credit cards and debit cards.

 The term “skimmer” or “wedge” can refer to a device used to copy credit numbers typically used at hotels, restaurant or car rental agencies .
 The device captures a credit card number after it passes through the device.
 Devices hold between 20 – 100 credit card numbers.
 Law enforcement officers are instructed that if a subject is found in possession of a skimmer or wedge, then the officer should immediately notify the Economic Crimes Unit.